-In April 2013, Poundfield Products was approached by Kier Construction for a very special project in Southwold, Suffolk.
+In April 2013, Poundfield Precast was approached by Kier Construction for a very special project in Southwold, Suffolk.

 The century old, scenic costal pathway known as Ladies Walk was shut by Waveney District Council amid safety concerns over three years ago, and until now a new design for its replacement could not be agreed upon.